 Maximize Conversion Value

-With the target ROAS (Return on Ad Spent) checkbox selected, bidding strategy tries to maximize conversion value WHILE keeping the ROAS above the chosen target.
+It works on standard and Performance max campaigns, andtries to maximize conversion value while keeping the ROAS above the chosen target.

 To get the most out of this strategy, you also need to choose the right ROAS target.
 Let’s see how that’s done.